mgao97/HyperAugment/dataset_info.md

 ## 4. 20Newsgroups Dataset
 - **Link**: [20Newsgroups](https://archive.ics.uci.edu/dataset/113/twenty+newsgroups)
-- **Description**: The 20Newsgroups dataset is a collection of approximately 20,000 newsgroup documents, organized into 20 different newsgroups.
-It is widely used for text classification and clustering tasks.
+- **Description**: The 20Newsgroups dataset a collection newsgroup documents, where the nodes demote the documentations, and the hyperedges refer to the co-occurrence relationship.
+This dataset is widely used for text classification and clustering tasks.
+In 20Newsgroups, the node features are the TF-IDF representations of news messages.

 ## 5. House Committees Dataset
 - **Link**: [HouseCommittees](https://gitlab.com/easy-graph/easygraph-data-house-committees)
-- **Description**: This dataset contains structural information about the committees of the U.S. House of Representatives, suitable for social network analysis and graph theory research.
-It provides data on the relationships and interactions among committee members.
+- **Description**: This dataset is a collaboration networks, which contains structural information about the committees of the U.S. House of Representatives, suitable for social network analysis.

 ## 6. Senate Bills Dataset
 - **Link**: [SenateBills](https://gitlab.com/easy-graph/easygraph-data-senate-committees)
-- **Description**: This dataset includes information related to U.S. Senate bills, suitable for political network analysis and bill propagation studies.
-It contains data on bill texts, voting records, and more.
+- **Description**: This dataset is built on the relationships between senators regarding the support of various legislative bills.
+It is suitable for political network analysis and bill propagation studies.